ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 	Before moving forward, it is important to understand the editor architecture.
 Read more about the {@link framework/guides/architecture/editing-engine#model model} and the {@link framework/guides/architecture/editing-engine#view view} to get familiar with the basic concepts.
 </info-box>

 In the view layer, we'll have the `<abbr>` HTML element, with a title attribute.
+See how it will look like in the inspector.
+{@img assets/img/abbreviation-part1-1.png Screenshot of a the inspector showing the view layer.}

 In the model, inline elements, such as `<abbr>`, are represented as attributes, not as separate elements.
 In order for our plugin to work, we'll need to make sure that we can add abbreviation attribute to the text node.
+{@img assets/img/abbreviation-part1-2.png Screenshot of a the inspector showing the model layer.}

 ### Defining the schema